 Anyone wishing to discuss a possible project should contact Steve at SteveHenry7@nc.rr.com.

-In addition, the following gift items are currently available (for a donation to HIAS):
+Gift items to purchase (for a donation to HIAS):

 Tzedakah Boxes ($54 & $72)